stevelee87/Udacity-fullstack-project-final/README.md

 # Udacity-fullstack-project-final
-Deploy the item catalog project ( https://github.com/stevelee87/Udacity-fullstack-project2 ) hosted in an AWS LightSail running Ubuntu and using PostgreSQL
+Deploy the [item catalog project](https://github.com/stevelee87/Udacity-fullstack-project2) hosted in an AWS LightSail running Ubuntu and using PostgreSQL

 ## 1 Introduction

-Please first refer to the Project 2 to understand how this web app works.
-This project is meant to focus only in to deploy this project 2 web app into the web using an AWS LightSail instance of Ubuntu 18.4 with the listed below requirements.
+Please first refer to the [Project 2](https://github.com/stevelee87/Udacity-fullstack-project2) to understand how this web app works.
+This project is meant to focus only in deploying this project 2 web app into the web using an AWS LightSail instance of Ubuntu 18.4 with the listed below requirements.

 From Udacity's website: